gabeaster/Sprint-Challenge--JavaScript/README.md

 - [DONE] Add TL as collaborator on Github.
 - [DONE] Clone your OWN version of Repo (Not Lambda's by mistake!).
 - [DONE] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [DOING] Create a pull request before you start working on the project requirements.
+- [DONE] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [UNDERSTOOD] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [UNDERSTOOD] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [UNDERSTOOD] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: